 Danville DSPs are the “heart and soul” of the company.
 Our Direct Support Professionals provide the love and care our clients need to live enriched, meaningful lives.
-We are proud of the fact that many of our managers and members of the executive team began their careers as a DSP first, including our CEO, Bill Woolston.

 As a Direct Support Professional at Danville, you have the opportunity to help individuals with disabilities live self-determined lives and reach their fullest potential.
 Our DSPs are the legs by which our supports stand and succeed.
 It is a job where you can proudly know that you make a difference and that someone’s life is made better by your efforts every single day.